-Next, exit the shallows through a break in the shallow reef and there is an interesting wall of coral that almost reaches the surface, and you can follow it all along the shoreline.
-You can swim right next to it and get very close views of Fire and Orange Cup Corals, lots of fish moving in and out of the structure, and other creatures too.
-The depths go down to about 10 feet along the wall and the visibility is pretty good.
+As you get closer to the beach you will be swimming along a wall of coral that almost reaches the surface, and you can follow it all along the shoreline.
+You can swim right next to it and get very close views of Blade Fire and Orange Cup Corals, some fish moving in and out of the structure, and other creatures too.

-In some areas very warm water will be flowing out of the shallows.
+In some areas hot water will be flowing out of the shallows.
 And in other areas you will feel cold drafts of water coming up from the depths.
-This thermocline situation reduces visibility a bit, kind of like when there is fresh water on the surface.
+This thermocline situation reduces visibility a bit.
 But these areas are not big and you swim past them quickly.

 Have You Seen These Guided Snorkel Travel Adventures?

 See all of the snorkeling trips to: Coral Triangle – Caribbean and Mexico – Pacific Islands – Red Sea

 The corals we saw while snorkeling Klein Bonaire are listed above in the Where to Snorkel section.

 We saw a decent amount of fish here, but there was not much variety.
 In years past we saw quite a few large fish out in the blue water, but not on our most recent visit.
 We saw filefish, triggerfish, French Angelfish, chromis, damselfish, parrotfish, wrasse, trunkfish, cowfish, grunts, snappers, goatfish, Chubs, Bar Jacks, moray eels, grouper, and a Porcupinefish.